CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: Conclusion

 \section{Conclusion}

-In this work, we presented CommentScope, an LLM-based automated system that embeds comments within a long-form text to enhance user reading experience.
-The design is inspired by the Chinese tradition of marginalia and employs a modular ``Rule + LLM'' hybrid pipeline, which guides the model with semantic knowledge to transform otherwise unstructured comments into contextually meaningful, structured information.
-Both technical evaluation and user studies demonstrate that CommentScope generates high-quality comment embeddings, effectively improves reading efficiency, and substantially reduces cognitive load when processing long texts and complex discussions.
+In this work, we presented CommentScope, an LLM-based automated system that embeds comments within long-form text to enhance user reading experience.
+The system employs a fine-tuned large language model to transform unstructured comments into contextually meaningful, structured information, capturing both their semantic function and precise textual reference.
+Our technical evaluation shows that the fine-tuned model can reliably classify comments and identify the text segments they refer to.
+We also conducted a user study to compare different comment embedding strategies.
+The results show that embedding comments directly within the reading flow significantly improves information-finding efficiency, reduces cognitive load, and shifts user behavior from passive scrolling to active exploration.
+Among the tested designs, Sentence-End embedding (SE) provided the best balance between reading fluency and comment discoverability.
 Finally, we discuss the limitations of our approach and outline directions for future work.
-We believe that CommentScope makes a timely contribution and offers a foundation for further research on leveraging automated methods, especially LLMs, to enrich the social reading experience of long-form content.
+We believe that CommentScope makes a timely contribution and provides a foundation for further research on leveraging fine-tuned LLMs to enrich the social reading experience of long-form content.